bcit-ci/CodeIgniter/user_guide_src/source/database/configuration.rst

 			customizable by the end user.
 **schema**		The database schema, defaults to 'public'.
 Used by PostgreSQL and ODBC drivers.
 **encrypt**		Whether or not to use an encrypted connection.

+			  - 'mysql' (deprecated), 'sqlsrv' and 'pdo/sqlsrv' drivers accept TRUE/FALSE
+			  - 'mysqli' and 'pdo/mysql' drivers accept an array with the following options:

+			    - 'ssl_key'    - Path to the private key file
+			    - 'ssl_cert'   - Path to the public key certificate file
+			    - 'ssl_ca'     - Path to the certificate authority file
+			    - 'ssl_capath' - Path to a directory containing trusted CA certificats in PEM format
+			    - 'ssl_cipher' - List of *allowed* ciphers to be used for the encryption, separated by colons (':')

 **compress**		Whether or not to use client compression (MySQL only).
 **stricton**		TRUE/FALSE (boolean) - Whether to force "Strict Mode" connections, good for ensuring strict SQL
 			while developing an application.